StephenTGibson/StephenTGibson.github.io/adventures/ohau_temple_maitland_freehold.md

 ![a lake with 2 tents and hikers and mountains behind](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-24_campsite_beside_lake_at_1514-800x600.jpg)

-Our favourite campsite of the trip, we enjoyed our views of the impressive amphitheatre in which we found ourselves.
+Our favourite campsite of the trip, we enjoyed views of the impressive amphitheatre in which we are encircled.

 ###### Day 4